GAMA: High-Performance GEMM Acceleration on AMD Versal ML-Optimized AI Engines: GAMA Framework

 \subsection{Single \aieml kernel design}

 \textbf{Kernel size}: Our kernels are designed using AMD APIs leveraging the generic (templated) matrix multiplication kernel from AMD's user API guide \cite{amd:2022:web:api_user_guide}, thereby ensuring their portability across a variety of Versal devices.
 We support multiple sizes, i.e., the M, K, and N matrix dimensions, for a single kernel.
 Although our kernel code supports variety of M, K and N sizes, selecting the right size is crucial for high performance and \aieml kernel compute utilization.
-The kernel size selection is governed by the input/output precision, the \aieml memory limit and the balance between compute and PL-\aieml communication, which is defined by the compute-to-communication ratio \(\gamma\).
+The kernel size selection is governed by the input/output precision, the \aieml memory limit and balance between compute and PL-\aieml communication, which is defined by the compute-to-communication ratio \(\gamma\).
 Equation \ref{eqa:theo_compute_cycles} calculates the theoretical kernel compute cycles based on the workload dimension and the peak throughput of the chip for a specific precision.
 Equations \ref{eqa:comm_a}, \ref{eqa:comm_b} and \ref{eqa:comm_c} calculate the cycles required to transfer the input matrix A and matrix B from PL to \aieml and the output matrix C from \aieml to PL, where $sizeof()$ depends on the precision used.
 Each \aieml has two input PLIO and one output PLIO connections.
-This enables read, compute, and write to be performed at the same time in a pipelined manner.
+This allows simultaneous pipelined read, compute, and write operations.
 Equation \ref{eqa:c_c_ratio} shows the calculation for \(\gamma\).
-A ratio $< 1$ indicates that the workload is PLIO bandwidth bound and $> 1$ indicates that it is compute bound.
+A ratio $< 1$ means the workload is PLIO bandwidth bound, while $> 1$ means it is compute bound. \allowdisplaybreaks

-The internal memory of the AIE also presents a constraint on the size of M, K and N as shown by Equation \ref{eqn:aie2_mem_constrain}.
-Since double or ping-pong buffering is used to overlap computation in \aieml and the \aieml-PL communication, the memory requirement is doubled.
+The internal memory of the AIE presents a constraint on the size of M, K and N as shown by Equation \ref{eqn:aie2_mem_constrain}.
+Since ping-pong buffering is used to overlap computation in \aieml and the \aieml-PL communication, the memory requirement is doubled.
 We perform an exhaustive search for M, K and N that satisfies the constraints in Equation \ref{eqn:aie2_mem_constrain} and has high \(\gamma\).

 \textbf{API sizing}: AMD's API library \cite{amd:2022:web:api_user_guide} provides an API for matrix multiplication called MMUL, which performs blocked matrix multiplication C = A x B. This API is defined as \texttt{ {aie::mmul<M\_Elems, K\_Elems, N\_Elems, TypeA, TypeB, AccumTag>}} where \texttt{ {M\_Elems, K\_Elems, N\_Elems}} define the size.
 MMUL supports up to 9 sizes such as 4x4x4, 8x8x4 etc. We use the sizes M, K, and N resulting from the constraints mentioned in the previous sub-section and then evaluate all available MMUL API sizes for the specified precision by performing a sweep.
 We then select the MMUL API size that gives the best performance.